sharibj/csv-parser/README.md

 The entire file never gets loaded in the memory at once.
 1 producer reads the file line by line, generates a message and adds it to a blocking queue.
-At the same time, N (configurable) consumers read from the queue, validate the message, and then try to insert a valid message into the database.
+At the same time, N (configurable) consumers read from the queue, validate the message, and add it to a local hash set.
+Once the set reaches a certain size, it's inserted in the database.
 The database has some constraints in place to reject duplicate entries.
 It's an in-memory database that stores the record on the disk.
 Once the producer finishes, all the consumers get poisoned.